via-edge-ai/meta-mediatek-bsp/docs/boards/i300a-coral.rst

 i300A Coral Board
 =================

-The Coral board (aka Coral dev board mini) is made by Google.
+The Coral board (aka `Coral dev board mini`_) is made by Google.
 The board is designed for Machine Learning application with the integration of a Tensor Processing Unit ASIC.

+.. _Coral dev board mini: https://coral.ai/products/dev-board-mini

 Purchasing
 ----------